3qilabs/awetestlib/README.md

 and the installation directions can also be found [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

-Choose the one for Ruby 1.8.7 and download the package.
+Choose the one for your Ruby and development platform (OS and 32/64 bit)

 Create directory C:\devkit and unzip the devkit package into that directory.